-- This is the part where the general impression of the protective borrower is analysed.
-The lender forms a very subjective opinion about the trust – worthiness of the entity to repay the loan.
-Discrete enquires, background, experience level, market opinion, and various other sources can be a way to collect qualitative information and then an opinion can be formed, whereby he can take a decision about the character of the entity.
+- This is the part where the general impression of the protective borrower is analyzed.
+The lender forms a very subjective opinion about the trustworthiness of the entity to repay the loan.
+Discrete inquiries, background, experience level, market opinion, and various other sources can be a way to collect qualitative information, and then an opinion can be formed, whereby he can make a decision about the character of the entity.

 - Capacity refers to the ability of the borrower to service the loan from the profits generated by his investments.
 This is perhaps the most important of the five factors.
-The lender will calculate exactly how the repayment is supposed to take place, cash flow from the business, timing of repayment, probability of successful repayment of the loan, payment history and such factors, are considered to arrive at the probable capacity of the entity to repay the loan.
+The lender will calculate exactly how the repayment is supposed to take place, cash flow from the businessCash Flow From The BusinessCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. , the timing of repayment, probability of successful repayment of the loan, payment history, and such factors, are considered to arrive at the probable capacity of the entity to repay the loan.

 Collateral (or Guarantees)

-- Collateral are form of security that the borrower provides to the lender, to appropriate the loan in case it is not repaid from the returns as established at the time of availing the facility.
-Guarantees on the other hand are documents promising the repayment of the loan from someone else (generally family member or friends), if the borrower fails to repay the loan.
+- Collateral is a form of security that the borrower provides to the lender to appropriate the loan in case it is not repaid from the returns as established at the time of availing the facility.
+Guarantees, on the other hand, are documents promising the repayment of the loan from someone else (generally family member or friends), if the borrower fails to repay the loan.
 Getting adequate collateral or guarantees as may deem fit to cover partly or wholly the loan amount bears huge significance.
-This is a way to mitigate the default risk.
-Many times, Collateral security is also used to offset any distasteful factors that may have come to the fore-front during the assessment process.
+This is a way to mitigate the default riskDefault RiskDefault risk is a form of risk that measures the likelihood of not fulfilling obligations, such as principal or interest repayment, and is determined mathematically based on prior commitments, financial conditions, market conditions, liquidity position, and current obligations, among other factors..
+Many times, Collateral security is also used to offset any distasteful factors that may have come to the forefront during the assessment process.

 - Conditions describe the purpose of the loan as well as the terms under which the facility is sanctioned.
-Purposes can be Working capital, purchase of additional equipment, inventory, or for long term investment.
-The lender considers various factors, such as macroeconomic conditions, currency positions, and industry health before putting forth the conditions for the facility.
+Purposes can be Working capital, purchase of additional equipment, inventory, or for long term investmentLong Term InvestmentLong Term Investments are financial instruments such as stocks, bonds, cash, or real estate assets that a company intends to hold for more than 365 days in order to maximize profits and are reported on the asset side of the balance sheet under the heading non-current assets..
+The lender considers various factors, such as macroeconomic conditions, currency positions, and industry health, before putting forth the conditions for the facility.